 - Hourly / - BiWeekly /

 A Deputy State Fire Marshal I is the entry level of work as a law enforcement officer in the field of fire prevention, investigation and inspection.
-Employees in this classification do not supervise.
+Employees in this classification do not supervise other positions.

 Learns to collect, examine and analyze physical evidence at a fire scene to determine the origin and cause of a fire;